 Stationing with equation points

-In that case, a pop-up appears so you can select the exact location of the measure from two available options.
+In this case, a pop-up appears so you can select the location of the measure from the two available options.

 The first option is to choose measure 104.8 (measure on route), which is shown by B above; this location is calculated using the Ahead station value.
 The second option is to choose measure 103.8 (measure on route), which is shown by A above; this location is calculated using the Back station value.
 The proposed From measure location of 1+04.8 is closer to the Ahead station value of 1+04.7 when compared to the Back station value of 1+05.7; therefore, point B is located closer to the station compared to point A.